Negin Farsad: Film

 Nerdcore Rising – Farsad's first feature length directorial effort is a documentary/concert film directed and produced by Farsad starring Damian Hess, a.k.a.
 MC Frontalot, and various other nerdcore hip hop artists such as mc chris, Optimus Rhyme and MC Lars with contributors such as "Weird Al" Yankovic, Prince Paul and Brian Posehn.
 The film premiered at the 2008 South by Southwest film festival in Austin.

 3rd Street Blackout – Farsad co-directed and starred in this romantic comedy.
 It follows a technology-obsessed couple that is forced to cope without their devices during a blackout post-Hurricane Sandy.
 It also stars Ed Weeks, Phyllis Somerville, Jordan Carlos, Janeane Garofalo, John Hodgman, and Sasheer Zamata.
 It premiered at the LA Film Festival in 2015.

 The Muslims Are Coming! – Farsad directed the documentary with fellow comedian and filmmaker Dean Obeidallah.
 The film, which follows a group of comedians touring through the South and Midwest U.S., focuses on Islamophobia through the lens of comedy.
 The film features interviews with everyday citizens, religious leaders and celebrities, such as comedians David Cross, Jon Stewart, Janeane Garafalo, Colin Quinn, Lewis Black, and national news personalities Rachel Maddow and Soledad O'Brien.

 Television

 Farsad produced, directed and performed in the Comedy Central series, The Watch List, the first show to feature Middle-Eastern American comics tackling international political issues.
-Other writing credits include Detox and the animated show 1001 Nights.
-She has also served as on-air correspondent for IFC's coverage of South by Southwest Film Festival, made multiple guest appearances on the Joy Behar Show, 'AMJoy' on MSNBC, and was a regular contributor to the Current TV program, The Young Turks.
 She is the voice of Meredith the Mindtaker in Birdgirl.